milanofthe/pathsim/docs/source/examples.rst

 There is an even more comprehensive collection of example dynamical system simulations availabe in the `GitHub repository <https://github.com/milanofthe/pathsim/blob/master/examples>`_.

 .. note::
-   Some examples are available as interactive Jupyter notebooks that can be downloaded and executed directly.
-These notebooks generate figures dynamically with transparent backgrounds that adapt to light and dark themes.
+   Examples are available as interactive Jupyter notebooks that can be downloaded and executed directly.

 .. toctree::